-- (3) Any use or activity with projected on-site groundwater withdrawals and/or on-site sewage disposal flows averaging 2,000 gallons per day or more during any single 30-day period shall be subject to Site Plan Review by the Town of Rochester Planning Board regardless of its classification on the Schedule of District Regulations. - (4) The following additional information shall be provided for a proposed use or activity located partially or wholly within the Aquifer Protection Overlay District: - (a) A location map of the proposed use or activity in relation to the Aquifer Protection Overlay District boundaries. - (b) A map and report detailing the proposed conveyance, storage, distribution, generation, use or treatment of any wastes (except sewage) or hazardous substances. - B. FD Floodplain Development Overlay District.
+- (d) Regulated medical waste storage, treatment, disposal or destruction facilities - (3) The following uses and activities, when proposed within the Aquifer Protection Overlay District shall be designated as Type I actions under SEQRA and be subject to mitigation as necessary to protect the water supply: - (a) Asphalt, concrete or coal tar plants. - (b) Chemical and biological testing or research laboratories. - (c) Junkyards, salvage yards or impoundment yards. - (d) Chemical or petroleum product manufacturing and bulk sales (e.g., gasoline station). - (e) Wood preserving or treating facilities. - (4) Any use or activity with projected on-site groundwater withdrawals and/or on-site sewage disposal flows averaging 2,000 gallons per day or more during any single 30-day period shall be subject to Site Plan Review by the Town of Rochester Planning Board regardless of its classification on the Schedule of District Regulations. - (5) The following additional information shall be provided for a proposed non-residential new use or activity located partially or wholly within the Aquifer Protection Overlay District: - (a) A location map of the proposed use or activity in relation to the Aquifer Protection Overlay District boundaries. - (b) A map and report detailing the proposed conveyance, storage, distribution, generation, use or treatment of any wastes (except sewage) or hazardous substances. - B. (FD) Floodplain Development Overlay District.

 There is hereby created a special zoning district, the boundaries of which shall be congruent with those areas identified as Special Flood Hazard Areas on the Flood Hazard Boundary Maps for the Town of Rochester, as issued by the Federal Insurance Administration or its successor.
 This district shall be an overlay zone, within which the normal provisions of the zoning districts as mapped on the Official Zoning Map shall apply, except that no development shall be permitted that does not comply with the provisions of the Town of Rochester Flood Damage Prevention Law, as amended.
-No planned unit developments, multi-family dwellings or single-family dwellings at a density of more than one dwelling unit per two acres shall be permitted within the FD District and no density bonuses or incentives of any kind shall apply in this overlay district.
+No planned unit developments, multifamily dwellings or single-family dwellings at a density of more than one dwelling unit per two acres shall be permitted within the FD District and no density bonuses or incentives of any kind shall apply in this overlay district.